openfl/OpenFLDevelopersGuide/using-the-drawing-api/drawing-api-example-algorithmic-visual-generator.md

 *   The satellite radius does not have to be circular; it could use the Math class to move according to a sine wave, for example.
 *   Satellites could use hit detection with other satellites.

 The drawing API can be used as an alternative to creating visual effects in the Flash authoring environment, drawing basic shapes at run time.
 But it can also be used to create visual effects of a variety and scope that are not possible to create by hand.
-Using the drawing API and a bit of mathematics, the ActionScript author can give life to many unexpected creations.
+Using the drawing API and a bit of mathematics, the Haxe author can give life to many unexpected creations.